Environmental Protection Agency (EPA).

 ○ Explore ways to reach out to the affected community in coordination with relevant EPA staff, including permit writers, EJ coordinators, public affairs staff, the press office, and EPA's Conflict Prevention & Resolution Center.

-○ Evaluate the appropriate length of the public comment period.
+○ Evaluate the appropriate length of the public comment period and EPA's openness to requests to extend that period.

-○ Consider holding information meetings for the public in addition to formal public comment sessions.
+○ Consider holding information meetings for the public in addition to the formal public comment processes.

 Coordinating within EPA: